Student Support Services

 - Diversity: The Office of Diversity & Multicultural Affairs believes diversity is essential.

-- Library: The Alumni Medical Library serves GMS as well as BUMC.
+- Library: The Alumni Medical Library serves all of BUMC including a new testing center.

 - Fitness: Membership free at Fitrec and South End Fitness at reduced rates.